 Wyoming Attorney General Gay Woodhouse

-Nomination form should be accompanied by a letter(s) of recommendation that addresses the nominees contributions and/or service to the Society of Professional Journalists and why the nominee is deserving of this national recognition.
+Nomination form should be accompanied by a letter(s) of recommendation that addresses why the nominee is deserving of this national recognition.
+Self-nominations are permitted.

 Winner Announcement and Presentation